TUDelftNAS/Delftvisor/design/design.md

 When a slice has exhausted the amount of group tables reserved for it send an error message.
 The same is used for the meter tables.

+The Flood port is simulated by creating a group entry per slice on each switch that creates a packet for each port on the virtual switch.
+This can create a lot of traffic over some links that are unnecessary.
+For future work a method can be investigated where a flood message is propagated over a spanning tree and duplicated at each switch according to the amount of ports of that virtual switch that are connected to that switch.

 ## Bandwidth isolation
 Each slice should get a guaranteed slice of the bandwidth.